 Looking at the first image it looked nice, clean and structured but as time goes on and we extend the structures and more and more relationships are created (coupling) which results in the system becoming more and more complex.

-This is why it becomes difficult to add new features to projects or to do estimations.
+This is why it becomes difficult to add new features to projects or to do estimations as we can not process or comprehend all the relationships.
 It all comes down to entropy, as time progress in the life time of a project, more and more code is added resulting in more variables, more structures and more possible combinations.
 The project moves from an ordered structure with low entropy to a high entropy structured mess.

 This is why it is faster and easier to develop features in smaller systems or to rather start from scratch.
 There are no or very little coupling to consider.
 The system is in a low entropy state.